rminehan/sandstone-scala-training/15_cats/slides4.md

 Pretty much everything

-It's more difficulty a type that _doesn't_ have equals
+It's more difficulty to find a type that _doesn't_ have equals

 ---

 # Why is it useful?

-Provides a way to compare things
+We always need to compare things

 ---